prcerda/Terraform-K10-Demos-GKE/README.md

 5. Download all terraform files and keep them locally, all in the same folder in your laptop.

-## Installing GKE Cluster and Kasten
+## Installing GKE Cluster and Basic Kasten Configuration
 For Terraform to work, we need to provide certain information to be used as variables in the **terraform.tfvars** file.

 | Name                    | Type     | Default value       | Description                                                    |